This organization is not an official arm, branch, or committee of the City of Minneota and the City of Minneota is

 To each one present that day, the experience was very moving and emotional.
 After the photo was taken they quietly assembled around one of the park benches placed some distance from the memorial.
 While watching the crowd, they discussed what had just happened and how they felt about it.
 Everyone agreed that this was the very first time that they felt that what they had done in Vietnam was finally appreciated and were proud to have served.

-The Vietnam Memorial and History Center is an on-going project, as new items are obtained they will be added to enhance the displays.
+The Vietnam Memorial and History Center is an on-

 The Vietnam Memorial and History Center’s purpose is not only to preserve, but to tell the story of The Vietnam War by the people that served there through private photographs, newspaper articles, and displays that will enhance the visitor’s understanding of the conflict told from both sides.